networkgeometry/GeometricMultiplexModel/README.md

 ## Introduction

-This repository can be used to generate an instance of the _Geometric Multiplex  (GMM).
+This repository can be used to generate an instance of the _Geometric Multiplex Model_ (GMM).
 This is an extention of the geometric $\mathbb{S}^1$-model with $L$ layers where the correlations at the level of the hidden coordinates between the layers can be tuned.
 The full model can be found in [Kleineberg2016](https://doi.org/10.1038/nphys3812).

 ## Installation